kltef2013/Somewheria-LLC-Rental-Property-Website/README.md

 - **Performance Logging**: The application logs the time taken to respond to each request in milliseconds or seconds for performance monitoring.

+## Branching Strategy

+### Main Branch

+The `main` branch contains the stable version of the application, ready for production use.
+It is thoroughly tested and validated to ensure a smooth user experience.

+### Developer Branch

+The `dev` branch is used for ongoing development and experimentation.
+This branch is considered unstable and may contain features or fixes that are still in progress.
+Use this branch with caution.

 ## API Integration

 The application fetches property data using the following API endpoints: